Chloë Sevigny: 1992–1998: Modeling and early acting roles

-After Gummo, Sevigny starred in the neo-noir thriller Palmetto (1998), playing a young Florida kidnapee alongside Woody Harrelson.
+In 1998, Sevigny starred in the neo-noir thriller Palmetto, playing a young Florida kidnapee alongside Woody Harrelson.
 Stephen Hunter of The Washington Post lambasted the film for having "bad writing," ultimately deeming it "somewhat dull and sluggish."
 She then had a leading role as a Hampshire College graduate in the sardonic period piece The Last Days of Disco (1998), alongside Kate Beckinsale.
-The film was written and directed by cult director Whit Stillman and details the rise and fall of the Manhattan club scene in the "very early 1980s".
+The film was written and directed by cult director Whit Stillman and details the rise and fall of the Manhattan club scene in the early 1980s.
 Stillman said of Sevigny: "Chloë is a natural phenomenon.
 You're not directing, she's not performing—it's just real."
 Janet Maslin of The New York Times wrote that Sevigny "is seductively demure" in her performance as Alice.
 The film was generally well received, but was not a box-office success in the United States, only grossing $3 million—it has since become somewhat of a success as a cult film.

-Aside from film work, Sevigny starred in a 1998 Off-Broadway production of Hazelwood Jr. High, which tells the true story of the 1992 murder of Shanda Sharer; Sevigny played 17-year-old Laurie Tackett, one of four girls responsible for torturing and murdering 12-year-old Sharer.
+Aside from film work, Sevigny starred in a 1998 Off-Broadway production of Hazelwood Jr. High, which tells the true story of the 1992 murder of Shanda Sharer.
+Sevigny played 17-year-old Laurie Tackett, one of four girls responsible for torturing and murdering 12-year-old Sharer.
 Sevigny stated she was so emotionally disturbed after playing the role that she began attending Mass again.

-1999–2003: Boys Don't Cry and breakthrough
+1999–2006: Boys Don't Cry and The Brown Bunny

-Sevigny was cast in the independent drama Boys Don't Cry (1999) after director Kimberly Peirce saw her performance in The Last Days of Disco.
+In 1999, Sevigny was cast in the independent drama Boys Don't Cry after director Kimberly Peirce saw her performance in The Last Days of Disco.
 Sevigny's role in Boys Don't Cry—a biographical film of trans man Brandon Teena, who was raped and murdered in Humboldt, Nebraska in 1993—was responsible for her rise to prominence and her mainstream success.
 Sevigny played Lana Tisdel, a young woman who fell in love with Teena, initially unaware of the fact that he was a transgender man and continued the relationship after learning about his gender identity.
 Boys Don't Cry received high praise from critics, and was a moderate box-office success.
-The film was widely credited as featuring some of the best acting of the year, with Sevigny's performance singled out for praise.
+The film was widely credited as featuring some of the best acting of the year, with Sevigny's performance widely praised.
 The Los Angeles Times stated that she "plays the role with haunting immediacy", Roger Ebert of the Chicago Sun Times stated that "it is Sevigny who provides our entrance into the story" and Rolling Stone wrote that she gives a "performance that burns into the memory".
 The role earned Sevigny supporting actress nominations for both an Academy Award and a Golden Globe Award.
 She won an Independent Spirit Award, a Satellite Award, and a Sierra Award for her performance.